Niagara Falls Suspension Bridge

-Conception and construction
+Conception

 In the mid-19th century, the hinterlands of the North American East Coast opened up rapidly.
 In Canada, entrepreneur and politician William Hamilton Merritt helped establish several trade routes, especially in dredged waterways between the lake cities.
-He also envisioned a U.S. and Canadian rail network to connect the Atlantic coast with new territories in the West, and this led to a railway suspension bridge across the Niagara River below the falls.
+He envisioned a U.S. and Canadian rail network to connect the Atlantic coast with new territories in the West, and this led to a railway suspension bridge across the Niagara River below the falls.

-Merritt's vision for the Niagara Suspension Bridge was conceived at the Niagara River itself.
+Merritt's vision for the Niagara Suspension Bridge was conceived at the Niagara River.
 In summer 1844 while taking a picnic on the river shores, near what was then the town of Clifton, Merritt read a letter from his sons to his wife.
 The younger Merritts were touring Europe and visited the town of Fribourg, Switzerland.
 Amazed by the Freiburg Suspension Bridge, they wrote to their parents, describing the wonders of the bridge in eloquent terms.
 Their writing had a profound effect on their parents, and the elder Merritts wondered if such a suspension bridge could be built across the Niagara.
 Merritt was driven to realize that vision, and he approached the relevant authorities, including Queen Victoria, for permission to start the construction of the suspension bridge.
 His efforts were rewarded in 1846; the state of New York and the government of Canada West approved the charters to form the Niagara Falls International Bridge Company and the Niagara Falls Suspension Bridge Company, respectively.